 A few thoughts sometimes get lost in these types of conversations.
 You can always borrow for college but you can’t borrow for retirement.
 Unforeseen events, like a forced early retirement, may leave parents wholly dependent on Social Security or the largesse of their children if they follow the college first approach and save for retirement last.

-While it might seem noble to want to help your children achieve a college education under the guise it will lead them to a better and more fulfilling life, neglecting your own financial well being at the expense of your children achieving that goal could be harmful for both.
+While it might seem noble to want to help your children achieve a college education under the guise it will lead them to a better and more fulfilling life, neglecting your own financial well-being at the expense of your children achieving that goal could be harmful for both.
 With your own retirement future secure, you are then in a better position to help the kids as they transition into adulthood.

 Colleges offer a myriad of ways to pay for tuition.
-There are grants, scholarships, work study opportunities, in addition to student loans.
+There are grants, scholarships, and work study opportunities, in addition to student loans.
 All of these allow students ways to help fund their education in addition to help from parents.

 The biggest factor influencing the size of retirement savings is time.
 Time is your friend in allowing your retirement savings to grow.
 The more time you give them, the more time the power of compounding has to work its magic.